 Charles Hamlin Medical Students POLST Project

-Starting in April, The Dartmouth Centers for Health & Aging trained 8 Geisel medical students to conduct phone conversations with patient surrogates at the Sullivan County Nursing Home and complete Physician Orders for Life-Sustaining Treatment (POLST) forms.
+Starting in April, The Geriatric Center of Excellence trained 8 Geisel medical students to conduct phone conversations with patient surrogates at the Sullivan County Nursing Home and complete Physician Orders for Life-Sustaining Treatment (POLST) forms.
 Eighty patients with dementia and a surrogate decision-maker at the facility did not have a POLST form documented at the beginning of our program.
 After extensive coaching from mentors, medical students were able to speak with 59 surrogates resulting in 39 POLST documents entered into the medical record outlining care preferences.
 The Hamlin fund will enable us to expand this program in additional nursing homes, initially in New Hampshire and then across New England.
 Dr. Hamlin's interest and work in end-of-life care and his passion around medical students and Geisel make this a perfect fit for this fund.

 Clinician & Patient Utilization of Expanded Age Range for the HPV Vaccine and Shared-Decision Making